-Stone Corral Creek would be diverted for construction of Sites Dam.
-A coffer dam would be installed to enable construction of the dam embankments in dry conditions.
-During construction storm flows would be conveyed in the 12-foot-diameter diversion tunnel through the ridge at Sites Dam.
+Figure 2-27 Sites Dam Section storm flows would be conveyed in the 12-foot-diameter diversion tunnel through the ridge at Sites Dam.
 This tunnel would prevent a potential seepage path from forming through the embankment.
-Water in Stone Corral Creek would be diverted directly from the creek into the creek diversion pipeline through the Sites Dam abutment and into Stone Corral Creek on the east side of the Sites Dam work area.
+Water in Stone Corral Creek would be diverted directly into the creek diversion pipeline through the Sites Dam abutment and re-enter the creek channel on the east side of the Sites Dam work area.
 The outlet tunnel with two 84-inch-diameter fixed cone valves would accommodate these releases, and an energy dissipating chamber would reduce the velocity of the water released.